pydanny/pydanny.github.com/posts/2012-04-05-choosing-a-new-blog-engine.rst

 On my `old blog`_, I had been having issues with Blogger for some time.
 The WYSIWYG text editor was annoying in that it produced wonky HTML, so I had to hand craft the posts.
 Which meant I often wrote the HTML formatted copy in a text editor and then copy/pasted it into the browser.
 A few times this blew up and I really wished I had version controlled back ups.
 Adding code examples was problematic, even with a stylesheet helpfully provided by Google.
 Finally, some of the changes to the blog engine itself were beginning to worry me, so I started looking for alternatives.

-After my fiancee, Audrey Roy, moved her blog_ to `https://github.com/mojombo/jekyll`_, the static file hosting seemed so awesome I was impressed enough to `give Jekyll a try`_.
+After my fiancee, Audrey Roy, converted her blog to `https://github.com/mojombo/jekyll`_ at it's new location of `audreymroy.com`_, the static file hosting seemed so awesome I was impressed enough to `give Jekyll a try`_.
 Why did Jekyll and static file hosting interest me so much?

 I don't want to maintain my own server
 -------------------------------------------